aws-samples/webauthn-with-amazon-cognito/README.md

 This lambda function is triggered when the next step (set from define auth challenge) is CUSTOM_CHALLENGE.
 For reference, the code of this lambda trigger is under aws/CreateAuthChallenge.js

 This function will do three things:
-1- extract credential id from user's profile (this is the credential-id created by authenticator during registration step) 2- create random string to be used as a chanllenge
+1- extract credential-id from user's profile (this is the credential-id created by authenticator during registration step) 2- create random string to be used as a chanllenge
-3- return credential-id and challenge string to client
+3- return credential-id and challenge string to client as custom challenge

 ###### Verify Auth Challenge
 This lambda will be triggered when challenge response is passed on from client to Cognito service. challenge response includes the response generated from authenticator device, this response will be parsed and validated using the stored paublic-key in user's profile.
 For reference, the code of this lambda trigger is under aws/DefineAuthChallenge.js